Too little, too late? Mexico unveils $26 bln coronavirus stimulus

 Mexico will increase spending on social programs and infrastructure projects by $25.6 billion, President Andres Manuel Lopez Obrador said on Wednesday, in a delayed attempt to jump-start the coronavirus-hit economy.
 Economists said the move was a welcome relaxation of Lopez Obrador's rigid adherence to frugality during the first weeks of the crisis, but warned a lack of support for big businesses could lead to bankruptcies affecting jobs and tax revenue.

-It was not immediately clear how much the package represented increases over previously budgeted spending, or if it were mainly a shift in where funds were allocated.
+It was not immediately clear how much of the package represented increases over previously budgeted spending, or if it was mainly about shifting where funds were allocated.
 IFR reported that Mexico announced a U.S. dollar bond offering on Wednesday.
 Lopez Obrador's announcement comes a day after the central bank on Tuesday unveiled $31 billion and an interest rate cut in support for the financial system, with about a third destined to a financing facility for banks to boost lending.

 "Efficiency, honesty and austerity will allow us to increase the budget to strengthen social programs and critical projects by 622,556 million pesos ($25.6 billion)," Lopez Obrador said at his regular morning news conference.
 The announced package was short on details, but appeared to go far beyond the $2.5 billion he last week said the government was preparing to inject into the economy in May.

-Nikhil Sanghani, an economist at London-based Capital Economics, warned the economy still risked deep recession without greater support.
-He said that at around 3% of GDP the package was far smaller than the fiscal stimulus enacted in other emerging markets.
+Nikhil Sanghani, an economist at London-based Capital Economics, warned the economy still risked going into a deep recession without greater support.
+He said that at around 3% of GDP, the package was far smaller than the fiscal stimulus enacted in other emerging markets.

 "We fear that this has come too late in the day.
 That's why we still expect an 8% fall in Mexico's GDP this year, and only a gradual recovery after the coronavirus shock," Sanghani said.
 Lopez Obrador said the package would be financed through spending cuts in non-essential areas and a reduction of up to 25% in high-level bureaucrat's salaries, including his own.